 Along the way I met my partner Jane and yes, I met her on a fishing trip—long (and happy) story.
 Having tolerated city living in order to work, it was a relief to move back to the country with Jane in 1996.
 Our house south-east of Ballarat is also five minutes from the nearest trout lake (make that three minutes if the duns are hatching).
 We are blessed with two gorgeous little boys.
 Daniel at 9 sees trout through my polaroids with an ease that would be depressing if it wasn’t for the fact he’s my son.
 Sean is the patient one – he has a cheerful willingness to perservere when the fishing is quiet that’s beyond his 7 years.

-Presently I’m editor of Flyfisher magazine and I write features for Freshwater Fishing magazine where I also have a column called Little Things.
-There’s a new book project progressing in the background, and I’m involved in a steady stream of additional paid and unpaid work, all to do with fishing in some way.
+As well as regular magazine articles, I’m involved in a few exciting new projects, and as usual a steady stream of additional paid and unpaid work, all to do with fishing in some way.
 These days my guiding and most of my instructing is at Millbrook Lakes, my brother’s private lake fishery just down the road.